felixlopz/hubrise-test-task/content/apps/deliveroo/en/connect-hubrise.md

 1. Select **CONNECTIONS**, then **View available apps**.
 1. Select **Deliveroo** from the list of apps.
 1. Click **Connect**.
-1. Click **Allow** to grant Deliveroo Bridge permission to access the location of your restaurant registered in HubRise.
-For accounts with multiple locations, expand the **Choose location** section to select the correct one first, and then click **Allow**.
+1. Click **Allow** to grant Deliveroo Bridge access to your registered location on HubRise.
+If your account has multiple locations, expand the **Choose location** section to select the desired location, and then click **Allow**.
 1. A new page asks you to provide your Deliveroo Restaurant ID.
 Enter the ID, then click **Save** to complete the connection process.

 ![Deliveroo Restaurant ID](./images/001-deliveroo-restaurant-id.png)